MikeRogers0/LivePage/README.md

 4. A button with the label "Load unpacked extension" should have appeared, click it.
 5. A modal will popup with your local file system, navigate to where you cloned the repo to and click "Select".

+## "Price not available" in Chrome Web Store

+If you are seeing "Price not available" as the only download option in Chrome Web Store, this is caused by Google not being able to determine your local currency.
+As a workaround, append `&gl=us` to the URL, for example : https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh?hl=en&gl=us

 ### Handy scripts for local development

 #### Build the CSS